How do I provide my prescription?

 Your eye doctor’s office, or wherever you’ve purchased glasses before, may have your PD on file.
-You can request it from your eye doctor and send it with your prescription.
-It is a separate piece of information than your Rx, and it is required in order to make your lenses, so you must request your PD explicitly.
-You can request your PD when you request your Rx, either during or after your visit to your doctor’s office.
+It is a separate piece of information than your prescription, and its measurement is not part of the eye exam or refraction (determination of prescription).
+It is required in order to make your lenses, so you must request your PD explicitly.

 Here’s how to find yours: